saferoom-app/saferoomlinux/README.md

 If something goes wrong, please check the detailed installation procedures below

+Open your browser and type **http://127.0.0.1:5000/**.
+If everything is OK, you should see the main Saferoom page.
+Then go to section **Generating master password** section.

 ## Ubuntu
 This section contains the instructions for installing the environment required by Saferoom app.
 This procedure was tested on **Ubuntu desktop 16.04**.
 Below we assume that everything is done under **root** user.
 If you're using non-root user, every command should be preceeded by **sudo**
 ### Checking Python version